How to Create a Strong Canadian Resume

 All employers, including Canadian employers, want to see an applicant’s professional qualification in his resume.
 It includes your professional experience and achievements.

 The Canadian resumes use two formats; the traditional reverse-chronological resume and the functional resume.
 The traditional reverse-chronological resume is commonly used; it focuses on the applicant’s employment history.
 It is the format that Canadian employers and hiring personnel are familiar with.
-So, we’ll focus on this one since it is the best format to use if you want to land a job in Canada.
+So, it is essential to know how to create a strong CV for them.

 It is where your name and contact details (phone numbers, email address, etc.) – are at the topmost of your resume.
 Include any relevant post-nominal letters here, such as accreditation letters (i.e. CPA, CISA).
 You need not put your physical address, though.